jdaw1/placemat/Documentation/not_glasses.md

 The width of the dashed line is `NeckTagsHoleLineWidth` which defaults to 0.12pt = 1 pixel on a 600 d.p.i. printer.

-From the top of that hole to the top of the whole tag is `NeckTagsSpaceAboveHole`; between hole and top of the Title/Abovetitle/etc is at least `NeckTagsSpaceAboveTitlesEtc`; and between bottom of the Title/Belowtitle/etc and the inside of the bordering text (an element of `CirclearraysNeckTags`) is at least NeckTagsSpaceBelowTitlesEtc.
+From the top of that hole to the top of the whole tag is `NeckTagsSpaceAboveHole`; between hole and top of the Title/Abovetitle/etc is at least `NeckTagsSpaceAboveTitlesEtc`; and between bottom of the Title/Belowtitle/etc and the inside of the bordering text (an element of `CirclearraysNeckTags`) is at least `NeckTagsSpaceBelowTitlesEtc`.

 If there are `BackgroundTextsGlasses` then whether those background texts appear in the neck tags is controlled by `NeckTagsShowBackgroundTexts`.
 Likewise for `OutlineTitles`, by `NeckTagsShowOutlineTitles`; and for `CrossHatchingInside`, by `NeckTagsShowCrossHatchingInside`.